developer-zebra/developer-zebra-site/src/emdk-for-xamarin/6-0/guide/about/index.md

 EMDK-X has been designed to work with all Zebra mobile computers running Android.

-Visit the Zebra.com Support Portal for a full list of [supported Zebra devices](https://www.zebra.com/us/en/support-downloads/software/developer-tools/emdk-for-xamarin.html).
+**Visit the Zebra.com Support Portal for a full list of [supported Zebra devices](https://www.zebra.com/us/en/support-downloads/software/developer-tools/emdk-for-xamarin.html)**.

 <!-- 10/28/20- supported device table is now maintained on zebra.com